mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 (5) One must develop effective mental representation

-Principles of deliberate practise can be applied to other fields:
+Principles of deliberate practice can be applied to other fields:

 (a) Identify the top performers of the field